Jinja essentials

 • Capitalize names: {{ user_name|capitalize }}

-• Lowercase & Replace text: {{ user_email|lower|replace("@", "at") }}
+• Lowercase and replace text: {{ user_email|lower|replace("@", "at") }}

 Advanced Jinja in Rewst

-List Comprehension in Action
+List comprehension in action

 • Application: Tailors data selection in workflows, enhancing efficiency and precision.